 Routing is always based on which message is the next due or has the most overdue SLA.
 See Routing Priority by Channel for information on how Gladly prioritizes Contacts from various Channels.

-Rules does not act or apply on closed Conversations
+Rules do not act or apply on closed Conversations

 Once a Conversation is closed, no automated actions set as Rule can be performed on it.

-Rules does not execute ahead of routing phone calls
+Rules do not execute ahead of routing phone calls

 Rules that route inbound phone calls to a certain Inbox may not execute properly because phone calls can route ahead of any Rules.
 This only applies to phone calls but not voicemails.